David Rice Atchison: Missouri lawyer and politician

 In 1830, he moved to Liberty in Clay County in western Missouri, and set up practice there.
 He also acquired a farm or plantation, with labor provided by enslaved African Americans.
 Atchison's law practice flourished, and his best-known client was Joseph Smith, founder of the Latter Day Saint Movement.
 Atchison represented Smith in land disputes with non-Mormon settlers in Caldwell County and Daviess County.

 Alexander William Doniphan joined Atchison's law practice in Liberty in May 1833.
 The two became fast friends and spent many leisure time hours playing cards, going to horse races, hunting, fishing, and attending social functions and political events.
 Atchison, already a member of the Liberty Blues, a volunteer militia in Missouri, got Doniphan to join.

 Atchison was elected to the Missouri House of Representatives in 1834.
 He worked hard for the Platte Purchase, which required Native American tribes to cede land to the United States and extended the northwestern boundary of Missouri to the Missouri River in 1837.

 When early disputes broke out into the Mormon War of 1838, Atchison was appointed a major general in the state militia.
-He took part in suppressing violence by both sides.

 Active in the Democratic Party, Atchison was re-elected to the Missouri State House of Representatives in 1838.
 In 1841, he was appointed a circuit court judge for the six-county area of the Platte Purchase.
 In 1843, he was named a county commissioner in Platte County, where he then lived.